History of the St. Clairsville Public Library

 The St. Clairsville Public Library was organized in 1938 through the efforts of many citizens and the Rotary Club of St. Clairsville.

-The Library had various addresses until 1955, when the Second National Bank Building was purchased and renovated as a permanent home.
-Dr. Bertha Hunt Schaffer made a bequest in honor of her parents, Dr. and Mrs. William Hunt, for the purchase of a building to house the Library, and on January 8, 1955, the Library dedicated the “Hunt Memorial Library Building” at 108 West Main Street in the city of St. Clairsville.
+The Library had various addresses until 1955, when the Second National Bank building was purchased and renovated as a permanent home.
+Dr. Bertha Hunt Schaffer made a bequest in honor of her parents, Dr. and Mrs. William Hunt, for the purchase of a building to house the library.
+On January 8, 1955, the library dedicated the "Hunt Memorial Library Building" at 108 W. Main St. in the city of St. Clairsville.

-The Library is housed on two levels, with a multi-purpose room and offices in a third lower level.
-It is located on Main Street, across from the County Courthouse, and is within walking distance of two school systems.
+The Library is housed on two levels, with a multi-purpose room and offices on the third level.
+It is located on Main Street, across from the Belmont County Courthouse and within walking distance of two school systems.